Funding for Graduate Studies

 Cornell funding packages are formally approved by Cornell University based on the annual projected budgets of the graduate school and the colleges that allocate resources.
 As a result, each cohort’s funding package (and size) can vary slightly.
 For legal purposes, the letter of admission, not this website, constitutes the official “contract” between the prospective graduate student and Cornell University.

-Cornell funding packages typically offer five years of support, covering all tuition and providing a stipend for living expenses (including during the summer).
+Cornell funding packages typically offer six years of support, covering all tuition and providing a stipend for living expenses (including during the summer).
 In recent years, the field has been able to support students beyond their fifth year, usually through grant-funded graduate research assistantships.

 Some students are also admitted with funding that they secure from foundation and government sources, and other students are admitted in collaborative arrangements with other units at Cornell.
 Students who apply for admission to the field of sociology have the opportunity to be considered for at least two additional sources of guaranteed funding: the IGERT training program for Food Systems and Poverty Reduction and the Department of Policy Analysis and Management.